 $ convox apps create

-By default the app will be created using the name of the current directory.
-If you wish to call your app something else you can specify the name with
+By default, the app will be created using the name of the current directory.
+If you wish to call your app something else you can specify the name as an argument

 CLI commands that are specific to an app either take an